Dirc/webapp_fullstack_go_docker/blog.md

 select * from birds;
 ```

-In other words, we can manage the database the way we need it, except for one last thing.
-We want the database to initalise with the needed table during startup.
-We can achieve this by creating an initdb.sql file which creates the table we need and put this file in `/docker-entrypoint-initdb.d` in the container.
-A simple way to do this is to add all files of the current directory using \`pwd\`.
+In other words, we can manage the database the way we need it.
+Except for one last thing.
+We want the database to initalise with the `birds` table during startup.
+We can achieve this by creating an initdb.sql file which creates this table and put this file in the `/docker-entrypoint-initdb.d` directory in the container.
+A clumsy but simple way to do this is to add all files of the current directory using \`pwd\`.

 ```bash
 docker run --rm --name db -v `pwd`:/docker-entrypoint-initdb.d -e POSTGRES_PASSWORD=secret -e POSTGRES_DB=bird_encyclopedia -d postgres